harshildesai152/ReadMeGeniusAi-/README.md

-# ReadMeGenius - AI README Generator
+# ✨ ReadMeGenius - AI README Generator ✨

-ReadMeGenius is a Next.js application that leverages AI (specifically Genkit with Google's Gemini models) to help users generate professional `README.md` files for their software projects.
-Users can input a GitHub repository URL, paste direct code snippets (from single or multiple files), or provide a textual prompt, and the AI will generate various sections of a README, including project name, description, features, technologies used, setup instructions, and folder structure.
+ReadMeGenius is a **Next.js** application that leverages **AI** (specifically **Genkit** with Google's Gemini models) to help users generate professional `README.md` files for their software projects.
+Users can input a GitHub repository URL, paste direct code snippets (from single or multiple files), or provide a textual prompt, and the AI will generate various sections of a README.

+> **Core Functionality**: Generate comprehensive READMEs including project name, description, features, technologies used, setup instructions, and folder structure.

-The application also features a theme toggle for light/dark mode preferences and allows users to save, view, download, and delete their generated READMEs using browser localStorage (user-specific).
-An authentication system (mock, localStorage-based) is included, requiring users to log in to access generation features.
+The application also features a theme toggle for light/dark mode preferences and allows users to save, view, download, and delete their generated READMEs using browser `localStorage` (user-specific).
+An authentication system (mock, `localStorage`-based) is included, requiring users to log in to access generation features.

+---

-## Tech Stack
+## 🛠️ Tech Stack

 *   **Framework**: Next.js (App Router, Server Components, Server Actions)
 *   **UI Components**: ShadCN UI